gilesknap/IaC-at-home2/README.md

 K3S is a lightweight Kubernetes distribution that is easy to install and manage.
 It is a CNCF certified Kubernetes distribution that I use for all my Kubernetes projects.
 See the [K3S](https://k3s.io/) website for more information.

+Thanks to drunkcoding.net for some great tutorials that helped with putting this together.
+See the [A Complete Series of Articles on Kubernetes Environment Locally](https://drunkcoding.net/posts/ks-00-series-k8s-setup-local-env-pi-cluster/)

 ## Some How to's

 All these commands are run from the ansible directory to pick up the default hosts.yml file.